 If the message contains a body, the header can also contain a line indicating the content length of the body.
 The header can also contain a transaction ID, which uniquely identifies the request/response message.
 The message header might also contain a line that indicates whether the message is being sent on a notification-only basis.
-For more information on notification only, see the Notification-Only Triggers section.
+For more information on notification only, see the "Notification-Only Triggers" section on page 3-7.